tylercamp/ezgpuctl/ezgpuctl/README.md

 with WPF, and broke from the pattern for those non-trivial cases.
 Most uses of `ObservableCollection` can be replaced with `List` without breaking anything.

+Most, if not all, of the items under the `Control` namespace do follow MVVM as expected.

 For things like the MainWindow where no model-based view-model was appropriate, I added a control-specific view-model definition above the view class.